kenmwaniki/Portfolio_STA631/content/post/Learning-reflection/index.md

 When I predict student academic performance in my GLM Cross-Validation Project, I used model selection techniques again.
 The final model was identified by comparing various sets of predictors through v-fold cross-validation and choosing the model with the optimal trade-off between accuracy and interpretability.
 I also made more contextual decisions — for instance, deciding to include sleep patterns and other behavioral variables that would logically correlate with academic performance.
 These experiences taught me to view model selection as both an art and science that relied on data and domain experience to make informed decisions.

-4. Express the results of statistical models to a general audience
+## Course Learning Objective 4.
+Express the results of statistical models to a general audience

 This semester, I worked hard on my ability to explain models with simple, understandable language.
 I practiced this with Homework 3, when I interpreted categorical predictors, and in Project 1, when I summarized logistic regression model output predicting whether students passed.
 Each of the two positions also provided opportunities to write insights for a non-technical audience and navigate how best to convey complex results.